 Call for Proposals

 This Unit advances the study of religions in North America, broadly conceived (Mexico, the United States, Canada, the Caribbean, etc.), as well as the study of historical, social, and structural links between North American religions and those beyond North American boundaries.
 We are committed to sponsoring sessions that explore fundamental questions that have shaped the field in the past or should shape it in the future.

-In addition to the above, we seek proposals on the following topics for our 2020 meeting in Boston, Massachusetts:
+In addition to the above, we seek proposals on the following topics for our 2023 meeting in San Antonio:

 - In keeping with the presidential theme of La Labor de Nuestras Manos, we are interested in the work we do as scholars of religion and therefore welcome papers on the techniques, impacts, responsibilities, and risks of public scholarship, broadly conceived –– be that through the public-facing sharing of our research (e.g. podcasting in American Religion and other forms of media engagement), or through ground-up work that is co-created with different publics and/or towards normative change (e.g. community-engaged research and scholar-activist methodologies).